Jeffrey’s Modern Lego Party – Full Detail Feature

 For Jeffrey’s dessert table, I combined 3D elements, printable elements and strung elements.

 Giant Lego Motif Backdrop – I used wrapped Capri Sun Boxes to make large scale lego bricks for the backdrop.
 These fabulous foam discs were covered with solid wrapping paper.
 Those were used to be the “lego pegs”.
-(Note – Capri Suns were purchased in the months prior to the party for soccer games, school class snacks, etc. My kids never get juice but they have recently!
-Ha!)
+(Note – Capri Suns were purchased in the months prior to the party for soccer games, school class snacks, etc.)

 Lego Garland – I found clear tubing in the plumbing section of my local hardware store.
-After going to the Lego store and filling up a bucket with long straight legos (of different sizes), I filled the tube with the legos and tacked it up on my table as an extra garland decor.
+I used a box of random Lego Pieces like this one and I filled the tube with the legos and tacked it up on my table as an extra garland decor.

 Now, to share some of the fabulous desserts!
 (Credits and Sources at bottom of the post)